isomerpages/gb-assist/pages/solutionrepo/solution136.md

 ### Description

 The butt joint welding alignment tool can be used to efficiently and easily align steel plates in preparation for the welding process during shipbuilding in workshop or shipyard.
-The tool requires lesser time and manpower for steel plate adjustments, is faster and more accurate, and is safer.

-Grant support: 80% of cost of equipment, up to $10,000 grant
+The tool requires lesser time and manpower for steel plate adjustments, is faster and more accurate, and is safer.Grant support 80% of cost of equipment, up to $10,000 grant

-### Details of Solution
+### Packages Available

 N.A.